-- UMD held no in-person storm water training sessions for faculty, staff, students and contractors during this reporting period.
-However, 611 students, staff, and faculty participated in our online laboratory safety training, which includes storm water-specific training. - UMD conducted a total of 10 lab inspections during this reporting period. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-D conducted 54 Hazardous Waste- Central Accumulation Area (CCA) inspections during the reporting period. - Food service establishments on campus are inspected on a weekly basis to ensure that waste management practices are being maintained and that no grease or food waste is entering or impacting storm drains.
+- Six hundred and sixty-four (664) students, staff, and faculty participated in our online laboratory safety training, which includes storm water-specific training. - UMD conducted a total of 42 lab inspections during this reporting period. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-D conducted 52 Hazardous Waste -Central Accumulation Area (CCA) inspections during the reporting period. - Food service establishments on campus are inspected on a weekly basis to ensure that waste management practices are being maintained and that no grease or food waste is entering or impacting storm drains.

-• Due to continued COVID public health measures, in-person training was again reduced during this reporting period.
-However, storm water and spill prevention related topics were included in many online courses and presentations during the reporting period: Twenty-three (23) individuals completed the "Storm Water Pollution Prevention" course, 34 individuals completed the "Spill

-Prevention, Contingency and Countermeasures" course, 56 employees completed the Small Spill Response training,29 individuals completed Chemical Safety and Chemical Storage training, and 14 individuals completed the Hazardous Material and Hazardous Waste training in fall 2022.
+- Storm water and spill prevention related topics were included in many online courses and presentations during the reporting period: Twenty (20) individuals completed the "Storm Water Pollution Prevention" course, 20 individuals completed the "Spill Prevention, Contingency and Countermeasures" course, 62 employees completed the Small Spill Response training, 33 individuals completed Chemical Safety and Chemical Storage training, and 12 individuals completed the Hazardous Material and Hazardous Waste training in fall 2023.
 Additionally, storm water education, protection of surface water/watershed, and the Flint River are covered as part of classroom and Hazard Communication training, when these are offered in person.
-Storm water topics are also covered during an online annual health and safety training for Resident Assistants and desk staff in the Housing and Residential Life Department.

-- In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 44 hazardous waste area inspections.
+Storm water topics are also covered during an online annual health and safety training for Resident Assistants and desk staff in the Housing and Residential Life Department. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 46 hazardous waste area inspections.
 These inspections do not include regular lab self-audits conducted by the individual departments including, Biology, Computer Science, Engineering, and Physics (CSEP), and Chemistry/Biochemistry, etc. - EHS-F routinely inspects loading dock areas that are used by food service vendors and their suppliers to ensure waste materials, such as grease, are being properly stored and managed.